microsoft/powerbi-visuals-sankey/docs/index.md

 ## Drag & drop

 Sankey visual allows moving nodes to any position of viewport by mouse.
-After moving nodes to different positions, the visual saves the state and draws node in same positions after resizing the visual or reloading the report.
+After moving nodes to different positions, the visual saves the state and draws nodes at the same positions after resizing the visual or reloading the report.

 ![Default view if chart](imgs/Default.png)